How to Use Composer on Kualo Servers

 Before you proceed, it's important to know which version of Composer your project requires.
 Some older projects may still rely on Composer 1.x, while most new projects would benefit from the improved performance and features of Composer 2.x.

-but require version 2.x, you can set up a Bash alias to point composer
+If your PHP software or scripts are hardcoded to use composer but require version 2.x, you can set up a Bash alias to point composer to composer2.

 Steps:

-file.
+.bashrc file: Use a text editor like nano or vim to open the .bashrc file.
 If the file doesn't exist, you can create it.

 nano ~/.bashrc

-file and add the following line:
+.bashrc file and add the following line:

 alias composer='/usr/local/bin/composer2'